afnizarnur/saturn/README.md

 ```
 npm install
 ```
-- Want to customize the template?
+- Want to run locally and customize the template?
 Just run this command
 ```
 gulp serve
 ```
-and then start customizing the CSS!
+and then start customizing the SCSS!

 ## License
 These template are licensed under the CC BY-NC-SA 4.0 License, which encourages you to share these documents.
 See https://creativecommons.org/licenses/by-nc/4.0/ for more details.